kaltura/clients-generator/sources/cli/README.md

 	kalcli media list filter:objectType=KalturaMediaEntryFilter
 	...
 ```
-2. extractKs - parses a Kaltura session (KS) to its different fields.
+2. `extractKs` - decodes a Kaltura session (KS) and outputs its different fields.
-3. generateKs - generates a KS.
+3. `generateKs` - generates a KS.
-4. renewKs - useful to renew expired Kaltura sessions, generates a KS identical to the input KS with a 1 day expiry.
+4. `renewKs` - useful for renewing expired Kaltura sessions, generates a KS identical to the input KS with a 1 day expiry.
-5. logToCli - Parse an API log entry array of params into a kalcli command
+5. `logToCli` - Parse an API log entry array of params into a `kalcli` command
-6. genIpHeader - generates a signed HTTP header that can be used to simulate access to the Kaltura API from a different source IP.
+6. `genIpHeader` - generates a signed HTTP header that can be used to simulate access to the Kaltura API from a different source IP.

 *NOTE: when executing without arguments, all utilities display usage information including all available flags.*